Art Institute of Chicago | Chicago, IL

 Recreate the Art Institute-set scenes depicted Ferris Bueller’s Day Off by visiting Georges Seurat’s iconic painting A Sunday on La Grande Jatte, which is located in the European Painting and Sculpture gallery on the museum’s second floor.
 Then, recreate the romantic moment between Sloan and Ferris in front of Marc Chagall’s American Windows—a stained glass installation in the Arthur Rubloff building.

 Miniaturize your visit

-Tucked away in the lower level of the Art Institute, the Thorne Miniature Room is an often-overlooked part of the museum that’s worth walking down some stairs to view.
+Tucked away in the lower level of the Art Institute, the Thorne Miniature Rooms are an often-overlooked part of the museum that’s worth walking down some stairs to view.
 The room contains 68 recreations of American, European and Asian architecture and furniture, represented at 1:12 scale.
 It’s like a hyper-detailed, ultra-realistic doll house that you wish you had when you were kid.

 Have a meal with a view